clk-project/clk/README.md

 `clk alias unset hello`

 Want to put those parameters and aliases in a same place to enable them at once?
-Try creating a recipe with:
+Try creating a extension with:

-`clk recipe create hello`
+`clk extension create hello`

-By default, it is disabled, so simply enable it with.

-`clk recipe enable hello`

-And now, create the hello command again, but now in the recipe.
+And now, create the hello command again, but now in the extension.

 `clk alias --global-hello set hello say hello`